Rare December tropical disturbance pops up in the Atlantic

 Although the Atlantic hurricane season runs from June 1 through Nov.
 30, tropical activity is usually possible through the end of December.

-Over the past six years, there have been six tropical storms and one subtropical storm that have developed outside of the Atlantic hurricane season, according to Storm Team 8 Meteorologist Amanda Holly.
+Over the past six years, there have been six tropical storms and one subtropical storm that have developed outside of the Atlantic hurricane season, according to WFLA Meteorologist Amanda Holly.

 Only five off-season storms have reached hurricane strength since 1984.